ymanvieu/test-scenario/README.md

 ## Test-scenario is a Java framework used for blackbox testing

-The main goal of the framework is to abstract any business/technical implementation, improving maintenability and readability of the test.
+The main goal of the framework is to abstract any business/technical implementation, improving tests maintenability and readability.

 In other words, it is a test (Scenario) with Given/When/Then steps from the [BDD](https://en.wikipedia.org/wiki/Behavior-driven_development) paradigm.